Practical exam information for Part II students

 You must not remove ANY paper including the question paper, and most particularly your exam script, from the exam rooms.
 The accidental removal of scripts can have extremely serious repercussions for the student concerned.

 Celebrating after the exams

-Please remember that post-exam celebrations within the Department could be very disruptive to others.We understand that you want to celebrate but please do not throw food at anyone or squirt liquid at passers-by.
+Please remember that post-exam celebrations within the Department can be very disruptive to others.We understand that you want to celebrate but please do not throw food at anyone or squirt liquid at passers-by.

 Please see the University's 'after the exam' webpage for information about exam allowances, class lists and exam results.

 If the class list indicates that you have won a prize you can find out more about your prize via the Department's prizes, awards and scholarships website.